Rethinking Cross-Modal Fine-Tuning: Optimizing the Interaction Between Feature Alignment and Target Fitting: Related Works

 \subsection{Cross-Modal Fine-Tuning of FMs}

-Early attempts in cross-modal fine-tuning have largely focused on transferring language models to other modalities such as vision~\citep{Kiela2019SupervisedMB,tan2019lxmert,gu2022vision}, DNA/protein sequences~\citep{nguyen2023hyenadnalongrangegenomicsequence,lin2023evolutionary,jumper2021highly}.~These provide initial evidence of the cross-modal transferability of FMs but their designs are nonetheless hand-tailored to specific target tasks and modalities rather than for general-purpose~\citep{shen2023orca}.~More recently, a few general-purpose cross-modal fine-tuning framework have emerged with remarkable successes in finetuning existing vision~\citep{liu2021swin} or language~\citep{Liu2019RoBERTaAR} FMs to solve a broad and diverse set of unseen tasks and data modalities~\citep{shen2023orca,cai2024enhancingcrossmodalfinetuninggradually,ma2024learningmodalityknowledgealignment}.

-In particular, ORCA~\citep{shen2023orca} aligns source and target representation distributions using optimal transport before fine-tuning the entire network.~PARE~\citep{cai2024enhancingcrossmodalfinetuninggradually} alternatively introduces a gating mechanism to integrate source and target features during fine-tuning.~MoNA~\citep{ma2024learningmodalityknowledgealignment} addresses modality representation alignment via a bi-level optimization framework: the inner loop learns the optimal target predictor for a given embedder, while the outer loop updates the embedder to align the source feature-label semantics with the combined representation and prediction under this predictor.
-This approach heuristically reduces the misalignment between source's and target's feature-label structures while fitting to the target data.~However, as noted in Section~\ref{sec:intro}, these approaches largely adopt heuristic methods combining distributional feature alignment and target fitting to facilitate cross-modal knowledge transfer.~Overall, these approaches lack a principled means to assess the impact of their heuristic strategies on the generalized target performance.
+Early attempts in cross-modal fine-tuning have focused on transferring language models to other modalities such as vision~\citep{Kiela2019SupervisedMB,tan2019lxmert,gu2022vision}, DNA/protein sequences~\citep{nguyen2023hyenadnalongrangegenomicsequence,lin2023evolutionary,jumper2021highly}.~These provide initial evidence of the cross-modal transferability of FMs but their designs are nonetheless hand-tailored to specific target tasks and modalities rather than for general-purpose~\citep{shen2023orca}.~More recently, a few general-purpose cross-modal fine-tuning frameworks have emerged with remarkable successes in finetuning existing vision~\citep{liu2021swin} or language~\citep{Liu2019RoBERTaAR} FMs to solve a broad and diverse set of unseen tasks and data modalities~\citep{shen2023orca,cai2024enhancingcrossmodalfinetuninggradually,ma2024learningmodalityknowledgealignment}.~In particular, ORCA~\citep{shen2023orca} aligns source and target representation distributions using optimal transport before fine-tuning the entire network.~PARE~\citep{cai2024enhancingcrossmodalfinetuninggradually} alternatively introduces a gating mechanism to integrate source and target features during fine-tuning.~MoNA~\citep{ma2024learningmodalityknowledgealignment} addresses modality representation alignment via a bi-level optimization framework: the inner loop learns the optimal target predictor for a given embedder, while the outer loop updates the embedder to align the source feature-label semantics with the combined representation and prediction under this predictor.
+This help reduces the misalignment between source's and target's feature-label structures while fitting to the target data.~However, as noted in Section~\ref{sec:intro}, these approaches largely adopt heuristic methods combining distributional feature alignment and target fitting to facilitate cross-modal knowledge transfer.~Overall, these approaches lack a principled means to assess the impact of their heuristic strategies on the generalized target performance.